Niger entry requirements for Madagascar passport holders

 Exceptions & conditions

-• Holders of a valid visa for a Schengen, US, UK, or Canada may transit without visa for up to 24 hours.
+• If you have a valid visa for Nigeria or another ECOWAS country, you may be allowed to transit without a visa for up to 24 hours (confirm with airline).

 Transit hubsDiori Hamani International Airport (NIM)